19 Career Options After Learning Japanese

 Speaking to passengers in their native language can help you connect with them more personally and better understand their needs.

-This will help boost your reputation in your line of work.
+This will help boost your reputation in your field.

 A company that shuttles between the USA and Japan would prefer to hire someone who speaks Japanese.